freshp/php-the-small-things/README.md

     Maybe it is my fault, but IMO you can make one way very good, or two a little bit.

 ## Learning the basics
+This is just a small snapshot I can recommend.

 * Principles of object oriented design ([web](http://butunclebob.com/ArticleS.UncleBob.PrinciplesOfOod))
 * The clean coder ([book](https://www.amazon.de/Clean-Coder-Conduct-Professional-Programmers/dp/0137081073) | [web](https://clean-code-developer.de/))
 * Extremely defensive PHP ([video](https://www.youtube.com/watch?v=8d2AtAGJPno) | [slides](https://ocramius.github.io/extremely-defensive-php/))